-Eric Cornuel, Director General & CEO of EFMD, analyses the complex issues faced by Europe’s higher education sector, particularly business schools.
+Eric Cornuel, Director General and CEO of EFMD, analyses the complex issues faced by Europe’s higher education sector, particularly business schools.

 The main goal of any higher education institution should be to deliver (and continually enhance) excellence in teaching and learning and to combine the values of a liberal education with the professional qualifications required in a global economy.

 To achieve this, the successful business schools of the future will need to ensure an adequate level of resources to realise their mission statements and recruit qualified faculty.
 They will need adequately funded doctoral research programmes and other incentives for academics.
 They will need to globalise not just their faculty and student body but also their curricula (which will have to be re-shaped to be both multicultural and multidisciplinary).
 And they will need to train students to become globally responsible leaders.

 While these challenges are common to business schools worldwide, there is concern in Europe over the possible declining level of its higher education offerings.
 One element of worry comes from the great discrepancy in resources available to European universities when compared to those of their competitors.
 European business schools could quickly find themselves unable to recruit the same quality of researchers and faculty as their counterparts in America and elsewhere, spending less on research programmes and struggling to provide attractive offerings in a competitive market.

 The greatest obstacle to proper resourcing seems to be that most European universities remain largely state-funded rather than having diversified sources of revenue (student fees, business and donors).
 Everywhere in Europe, with the notable exception of Scandinavia, budgets for higher education and research appear to be falling.
 In many cases, the state even prohibits charging tuition fees and creates obstacles to the use of other sources of revenue.

 With its low levels of funding, Europe may be less able to adapt to the changing needs and demands of the market and to adopt appropriate solutions for the challenges that business schools will face in the future.